Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

 The inverse transform is called with the command

 for the shearlet coefficients \lstinline{ST}.
-As the second argument the shearlet spectra \lstinline{Psi} should be provided for faster computations, if not given, the spectra are computed with default values or given spectrum \lstinline{shearlet_spect}.
+As the second argument the shearlet spectra \lstinline{Psi} should be provided for faster computations, if not given, the spectra are computed with default values or given parameters (as for \lstinline{shearletTransformSpect.m}).

-\subsection{Download \& Installation}
+\subsubsection{Download \& Installation}

 The \textsc{Matlab}-Version of the toolbox is available for free download at

 The zip-file contains all relevant files and folders.
 Simply unzip the archive and add the folder (with subfolders!) to your \textsc{Matlab}-path.